11 Things to Do in Berlin in November

 Bazaar Berlin| ©kallu

-Every November the German capital hosts Bazaar Berlin, an international sales fair that attracts thousands of buyers interested in high-quality sustainable products.
-You'll find handicrafts, design and decorative items, fair trade products, natural cosmetics, wellness products, glassware, porcelain and much more.
-Typically, more than 500 exhibitors participate, divided into five sections: World Market, Natural Living, Art & Style, Winter at Home and Fair & Social.
+Every November, the German capital hosts Bazaar Berlin, an international sales fair that attracts thousands of buyers interested in high-quality sustainable products.
+You'll find handicrafts, design and decorative items, fair trade products, natural cosmetics, wellness products, glassware, porcelain, and much more.
+Typically, more than 500 exhibitors participate, divided into five sections: World Market, Natural Living, Art & Style, Winter at Home, and Fair & Social.

-You have several options to get there:
+There are several ways to get there:

-• Train: lines S41, S42, S46 stopping at Messe Nord.
+• Train: lines S41, S42, S46, stopping at Messe Nord.

 • Metro: the nearest stations are Kaiserdamm and Theodor-Heuss-Platz.